Free Mohammed El Halabi

 And, still, the court case drags on.

-Israel has had 5 years and 151 hearings to prove their case against Mohammed.
+Israel has had 6 years and more than 160 hearings to prove their case against Mohammed.
 They’ve failed – it is now time to release him!

 Read Opinion Piece by Former World Vision CEO Tim Costello